Baseball League Constitution. 1

 F) Veterans may not be protected as minor leaguers.
 They may, instead, be protected as the equivalent of a Major Leaguer in the option year of their contract.
 The salary shall be considered $10 for such players.

-G) Free agents are under contract for the current season only.
+G) Free agents are under contract for the current season only and may never be protected.

 Major League / Minor League Rosters